-Note: Instead of tariffs in 1994, 1989 tariff rates are used for Hong Kong, China and Singapore; 1991 tariff rates are used for Mexico; 1992 tariff rates are used for Brunei Darussalam and Korea; 1993 tariff rates are used for Australia, Canada, Indonesia, Malaysia, New Zealand, Peru, Thailand and the United States; and 1997 tariff rates are used for Papua New Guinea.
-Data for New Zealand are as reported in 2009 instead of 2010.
+Note: Instead of tariffs in 1994, 1989 tariff rates are used for Hong Kong, China and Singapore; 1991 tariff rates are used for Mexico; 1992 tariff rates are used for Brunei Darussalam and Korea; 1993 tariff rates are used for Australia, Canada, Indonesia, Malaysia, New Zealand, Peru, Thailand and the United States; and 1997 tariff rates are used for New Zealand are as reported in 2009 instead of 2010.
 Tariff data includes non-ad valorem rates to the extent possible.